ibm-cloud-architecture/tabular-terraform/README.md

 4. Execute terraformer on your customized data:

-- Use Gen2 with all files from data direcxtory (json, ods, xlsx, or yaml) and output to resources directory:\
+- Use Gen2 with all files from data directory (json, ods, xlsx, or yaml) and output to resources directory:\
 terraformer data

 4. Execute terraform in output directory to provision your VPC infrastructure:\